So you’d like to know some more? Well alright.

 Fast forward to choosing my degree and there weren’t many interior design courses to choose from (we’re talking about the mid-90s here), interior design wasn’t ‘a thing’ then and my parents were like “what’s interior design?
 You can’t make a living from that.
 Choose something sensible”… Oh hindsight.
 So I went ahead and sensibly chose a marketing and communications degree.

 Degree completed, I got a job and got on with life – but that pull to interior design was still strong and wasn’t going to be ignored.
 So four years after graduating from uni, I found a home study interior design course and got stuck in.
 Just under two years later I earned my diploma.

 I wrote my first blog post way back in 2008.
 My early posts make me cringe and then smile, because I had NO idea what I was doing, but this blog was a much needed creative outlet for me.

 Even though I was ridiculously and hugely inconsistent, it gave me the space I needed to experiment and figure out how to share the things I loved about interior design.
-I had no idea that I’d still be here blogging almost 10 years later!
+I had no idea that I’d still be here blogging all these years later!

 My design philosophy.

 I truly believe that a well designed, fit for purpose home can seriously improve your quality of life.
 I also believe that your home should be:

 - a true reflection of you – magazines are great for inspiration but let’s talk about what YOU like.